EricssonResearch/spindump/README.md

     #define spindump_analyze_event_responderecnce                    16384

 These can be mixed together in one handler by ORing them together.
 The pseudo-event "spindump_analyze_event_alllegal" represents all of the events.

+# Dependencies

+The Spindump command depends on the basic OS libraries (such as libc) as well as libpcap, ncurses, curl, and microhttpd.
+The Spindump library depends only on libc, unless you use the features that would require libpcap or other libraries.

 # Things to do